-A mechanical issue such as a broken timing belt that caused severe engine damage is not covered under a car insurance policy.
-Mechanical problems and wear and tear on a vehicle is not covered by physical damage coverages such as Collision or Comprehensive.
-To use these coverages on your vehicle it must be in a covered loss situation, such as a motor vehicle accident or the car is stolen, etc.
+Answer: A mechanical issue such as a broken timing belt that caused severe engine damage is not covered under a car insurance policy.
+Mechanical problems and wear and tear on a vehicle is not covered by physical damage coverages such as collision or comprehensive insurance.
+To use these coverages on your vehicle, it must be in a covered loss situation, such as a motor vehicle accident or the car is stolen, etc.

-When the car has mechanical issues you would need a warranty that covered the parts of the vehicle such as the timing belt and then the engine parts it caused to be damaged with the timing belt broke.
-Or if you have mechanical breakdown insurance you could see if the timing belt and resulting damage from it breaking would be covered under that policy.
+When the car has mechanical issues you would need a warranty that covered the parts of the vehicle such as the timing belt and the engine parts the timing belt damaged.
+Or, if you have mechanical breakdown insurance, you could see if the timing belt and resulting damage from it breaking would be covered under that policy.

 If you fail to continue to pay your car payments then normally the car will be repossessed, even if it does not work.
-Next the lien holder will usually try to sell the vehicle to help offset what you still owe on the loan.
-Since the car has severe engine damage it will likely be sold for not much money and then after that amount is taken off the loan amount you will still owe the balance, even though you no longer have the car.
+Next, the lien holder will usually try to sell the vehicle to help offset what you still owe on the loan.
+Since the car has severe engine damage, it will likely be sold for not much money.
+After that amount is taken off the loan amount, you will still owe the balance even if you no longer have the car.
 The loan documents make you obligated to continue to pay for the vehicle.

-If your vehicle is repossessed due to non-payment there likely will be the cost it being towed and stored, before it is auctioned off, that will be added to the amount you owe on the vehicle.
+If your vehicle is repossessed due to non-payment, there likely will be the cost of it being towed and stored, before it is auctioned off, that will be added to the amount you owe on the vehicle.
 If you do not pay those costs or the remainder on your car loan then a collection company or lawyer will likely contact you.
-You may be sued if you fail to pay and have then court fees also to pay out.
+You may be sued if you fail to pay and end up with court fees to pay out.
 You will also have a repossession on your credit report which will undoubtedly hurt your credit score.

-Instead of putting yourself in this position it may be better to get quotes on the cost of repairing the vehicle to see if it is reasonable to have it fixed or not.
-If it is not then you should still continue to pay on the vehicle.
-You may see if your lien holder will allow you to sell it for salvage and thus place that money towards the balance you still owe.
-You will though need to continue to pay for the vehicle until it is paid off unless you want a black mark on your credit report.
+Instead of putting yourself in this position, it may be better to get quotes on the cost of repairing the vehicle to see if it is reasonable to have it fixed or not.
+If it is not, then you should still continue to pay on the vehicle.
+You may see if your lien holder will allow you to sell it for salvage and place that money towards the balance you still owe.
+You will need to continue to pay for the vehicle until it is paid off unless you want a black mark on your credit report.